auth0/docs/articles/connections/database/index.md

 ---
-description: How to create and use a database connection using either the Auth0 user store or your own user store.
+description: Learn how to create and use a database connection using either the Auth0 user store or your own user store.
 crews: crew-2
 url: /connections/database
 topics: